cmsparks/multibench/docs/runner-api.md

 };
 ```

 `harnessState` is opaque to the runner.
-The runner stores whatever the harness returns after a step and passes it back on the next step.
+The runner stores whatever state the harness returns after a step and passes it back on the next step.
+If a step output omits `nextHarnessState`, the runner keeps the previous state.

 ## execution flow